zenjen-devs/zenjen-devs.github.io/manufacturing_languagemodel_dashboard.md

 ### How This Project Contributes to Industrial Intelligence

 In complex domains—like aerospace, energy, or manufacturing—decision-makers must navigate fragmented data across systems.
-By embedding natural language interfaces into analytics platforms, we:
+By embedding natural language interfaces into analytics platforms, we can address several strategic goals:
-	•	Enable faster and deeper exploration.
+- Enable faster and deeper exploration.
-	•	Make analysis more accessible to non-technical users.
+- Make analysis more accessible to non-technical users.
-	•	Reduce dependency on data teams for ad hoc insights.
+- Reduce dependency on data teams for ad hoc insights.

 LLM-based analytics are not a replacement for dashboards—they’re an extension of what dashboards could be in a more intelligent, more interactive future.